LoweringLevel/LoweringLevel.github.io/_posts/2025-09-13-it-bookshelf.md

-# All the IT stuff I've read
+# All the IT books I've read

-Not in order, not all stuff is good written or suggested, some are for fun.
+Not in order, not all stuff is good written or recommended, some books were read for fun.
+Constantly updating.

 <!------------------------------------------------------------------------------>